15 Movies You Never Knew Were Banned in U.S.

 The Exorcist (1973)

 This possession film was outright banned in the United Kingdom, while the trailer took some heat in the United States.
 It was pulled from theaters after reports of audience hysteria and even vomiting.
 Despite its scary subject, the film went on to be a huge hit.
+Love this movie?
+You’ll be fascinated by the real-life exorcisms that actually happened.

 This silent Swedish film was banned in the United States for years due to its depiction of demonic deviants and various sacrilegious and sexual shenanigans, many of which are set in churches.
 It was deemed too deplorable for American audiences, but was eventually screened in 1929 and hit the art circuit with a recut and rerelease in the 1960s.
 It even has a reputation these days for being avant-garde.
+We’re just glad that Haxan isn’t one of the horror movies based on real events.

 The Vanishing Prairie (1954)